Formatting an NI Linux Real-Time Target From the Command Line (Linux Shell)

 Follow the steps below to reformat a NI Linux Real-Time target from the command line (Linux shell):

-1. Use NI MAX to select Enable Secure Shell Server (sshd) on the target and save settings.
+1. Use NI MAX to select Enable Secure Shell Server (sshd) on the target and Save settings.
+In newer Linux Real-Time base images, SSH is enabled by default and the Enable Secure Shell Server (sshd) option will now show up under Startup Settings.

 • For Embedded Devices With DIP Switches: